19 km east of Chania or Hania, Crete.

 Please check rates and details directly with the companies in question if you need more recent info.

 The main sight of the cave is a formation resembling (and used as) an altar.
-The saint is said to have slept on this stalagmite.
-It is located on the left wall of the last chamber.
+The Saint is said to have slept on this stalagmite, located on the left wall of the last chamber.

+The Katoliko monastery is built into the cliff wall and the cave entrance.
+It is reached across a 50 m long and 15 m wide bridge across the 30 m deep Avlaki Gorge.
 There is also a cave church Iero Spiléo (cave church), which is part of the Katholikó monastery.
-The facade of the church is buit in Venetian style.
+The facade of the church is built in Venetian style.

 A roomy passage ends in a large chamber called The Saint's Bedroom.
 The saint being St John the Hermit who is reputed to have lived in this cave and after whom this cave is sometimes called.
 In the left hand wall there is a natural shelf of stalagmite which is called The Altar.
 Every Autumn a memorial service is held here.